Finding a z-Score In Exercises 1–16, use the Standard Normal Tabl... | Channels for Pearson+

 1

-Use the Standard Normal Table: Locate the cumulative area of 0.33 in the table.
-The table provides cumulative probabilities for z-scores.
-Find the row and column that correspond to the closest value to 0.33.
-The intersection of the row and column gives the z-score.
+Step 3: Use the Standard Normal Table (also called the z-table) or technology (such as a statistical calculator or software) to find the z-score.
+Locate the cumulative area of 0.94 in the table, or use the inverse cumulative distribution function (often denoted as invNorm or similar) in technology.

-Alternatively, use technology: If using a statistical calculator or software, input the cumulative area (0.33) into the inverse normal function (often labeled as 'invNorm' or similar).
-Ensure the mean is set to 0 and the standard deviation is set to 1, as this is a standard normal distribution.
+Step 4: If using the z-table, find the closest value to 0.94 in the body of the table.
+Then, identify the corresponding z-score by combining the row and column headers.
+If using technology, input the cumulative area (0.94) into the inverse cumulative function to directly obtain the z-score.

-Interpret the result: The z-score you find represents the point on the standard normal distribution where 33% of the data lies to the left.
-This z-score can be used for further analysis or interpretation in the context of the problem.
+Step 5: Interpret the result.
+The z-score you find represents the number of standard deviations above the mean where 94% of the data lies to the left.
+This z-score is positive because 0.94 is greater than 0.5, indicating it is on the right side of the mean.

 Verified video answer for a similar problem: